-Mr. Shafiq became a person with disabilities caused by polio, but he could benefit from education as his parents were so enthusiastic about education.
-Having received an early education and meeting friends with similar disabilities, he became the first in a teenager to set up Milestone, the first disability party group in Pakistan.
+Mr. Shafiq became a person with disabilities caused by polio, but he benefitted from education, as his parents were so enthusiastic about education.
+Having received an early education and from meeting friends with similar disabilities, he became, as a teenager, the person to set up Milestone, the first disability organization in Pakistan.
 He worked vigorously but also faced discrimination.
-During his university days, he had the opportunity to think deeply about the behavior of people against disabilities.
-He got a chance to participate in the Duskin Leader Development Project in Japan from 2001 to 2002, which was a turning point in his life.
-He is very fortunate to be able to learn from the great leaders who have raised voices for Persons with Disabilities (PWDs).
-As he introduced wheelchair cricket to the world in 2003, He introduced the concept of independent living to South Asia, and for the first time to the Islamic world.
-After the 2005 Great Earthquake in Pakistan, he and his party introduced the concept of a mobile independent living center.
-Today, Milestone is one of the most respectful organizations in Pakistan and plays distinguished role for the movements by PWDs.
+During his university days, he had the opportunity to think deeply about the behavior of people against others with disabilities.
+He got the chance to take part in the Duskin Leader Development Project in Japan from 2001 to 2002, which was a turning point in his life.
+He was very fortunate to be able to learn from the great leaders who have raised their voices for Persons with Disabilities (PWDs).
+As he introduced wheelchair cricket to the world in 2003, he introduced the concept of independent living to South Asia, and for the first time to the Islamic world.
+After the 2005 Great Earthquake in Pakistan, he and his group introduced the concept of a mobile independent living center.
+Today, Milestone is one of the most respected organizations in Pakistan and plays a distinguished role in the campaigns of PWDs.